gmnahmias/academic-kickstart/content/home/current-projects.md

 +++

+0. **Working Paper** *Awakened: The Potential for Mobilization to Reshape Interest in Politics* A [version](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3384290) of this paper was presented at MPSA (2019) and APSA (2019).

+0. **In Progress:** *Organizing Workers of the Future* This white paper is part of the [MIT Work of the Future Taskforce](https://workofthefuture.mit.edu/).

+0. **In Progress:** *Automation Risk and Support for a Universal Basic Income*

-0. **Nudging Local Leaders: Evaluating Mechanisms for Increasing Accountability in Urban Governance**
-This project is part of the [South African Councillor Panel Study](https://sacopsmit.org/), an ongoing effort to better understand the political behavior of local government officials.
+0. **In Progress:** *Nudging Local Leaders: Evaluating Mechanisms for Increasing Accountability in Urban Governance* Part of the [South African Councillor Panel Study](https://sacopsmit.org/), an ongoing effort to better understand the political behavior of local government officials.

-0. **Awakened: The Potential for Mobilization to Reshape Interest in Politics**

-0. **Who are "We"?
-Ethnicity, Nationalism, and the Welfare State**

-0. **The Mobilization Toolbox: The Mechanisms of Extra-Rational Motivation for Political Participation**

-0. **Organized Labor in a Globalized World: The Impact of Increased International Economic Integration on the Strategies of Trade Unions**
+0. **Masters Thesis:** *Organized Labor in a Globalized World: The Impact of Increased International Economic Integration on the Strategies of Trade Unions*
 A [version](http://pid.emory.edu/ark:/25593/d7bpp) of this project was submitted in completion of a masters in political science at Emory University.